 Hello friends!
 We have another great scrap buster for you today!
-Saki is joining us again to share this awesome tutorial for a fabric bucket that you can use to dress up your house plants.
+Saki is joining us again to share this awesome tutorial for a DIY plant bucket that you can use to dress up your house plants.
 You can also use these handy fabric buckets for storage or knitting, and they make excellent gifts!

 About the author: Saki Jane has been sewing for over two decades, with a background in fashion and bridal design.
 Now, she finds pleasure in crafting her own wardrobe and sharing the joy of sewing with others through workshops and tutorials.
 You can find her work on Instagram @sakijane and at her blog at sakijane.com.